CCAT-prime Collaboration: Science Goals and Forecasts with Prime-Cam on the Fred Young Submillimeter Telescope: Summary

-The FYST telescope is under construction by Vertex Antennentechnik-GMBH in Germany, and will begin to be assembled at the Cerro Chajnantor site in 2021. \pcam and several instrument modules including the 280\,GHz and 850\.GHz polarization sensitive cameras and the first EoR-Spec module are being designed at Cornell and partner institutions.
-First light is anticipated in late 2023.
+The FYST telescope is under construction by Vertex Antennentechnik-GMBH in Germany and will begin to be assembled at the Cerro Chajnantor site in the third quarter of 2023. \pcam with four instrument modules: the 280, 350 and 850\,GHz polarization sensitive cameras and the first of the two EoR-Spec modules are funded and under construction at Cornell and partner institutions.
+First light is anticipated in the second quarter of 2024.